MattW-R/Todo-App-MVC-Slim/README.md

+Create a new MySQL database & name it 'todos'.

-Import todos.sql into a database called todos.
+Import todos.sql into the database.

-You must install the slim components by running:
+Install the slim components by running:

 ```bash
 composer install